Pomeranian Husky: Dog Breed Profile and Information

 A high-quality meal must contain a lot of animal protein, fat, and a small amount of carbs.

-The meal quantity should depend on factors such as age, weight, and level of activity.
+The meal quantity should depend on age, weight, and activity level.

-For instance, dogs that fall within 20-30 pounds of body weight need about 30 calories for each pound of body weight.
+For instance, dogs that fall within 20-30 pounds of body weight need about 30 calories for each pound.

 Dogs smaller in size will need more food because their metabolism is faster.
 In comparison, larger dogs will require less due to slower metabolism.